Skip to main content

 How Cocaine Rehab Works

-• Severe craving for cocaine
+• Severe cravings for cocaine

 • Sleep disturbances and nightmares